-Where else could MuSa, the first museum in Italy dedicated to the age-old Art of Charcuterie be founded but in the land of cured meats?
-The Charcuterie Museum was created from the ideal of the Villani family, a historic family business that has been operating in Castelnuovo Rangone since 1886 and is a point of reference in terms of quality in the world of cured meats.
-And it is no coincidence: processing pork is a true genius loci of the territory (as also shown by the Pig Monument and the traditional Superzampone event).
+Where else could MuSa, the first museum in Italy dedicated to the age-old Art of Charcuterie be founded but in the land of cured meats.
+The Charcuterie Museum was created by Villani Salumi, a family business that has been operating in Castelnuovo Rangone since 1886 and that is a reference point for its leadership in high end cured meats.
+And it is no coincidence: creating charcuterie from pork is a true genius loci of the area (as also shown by the Pig Statue and the traditional Superzampone event).

 - refreshment points

 - guided tours